jeanwsr/mokit-doc-mdbook/src/chap_appdx.md

 Usually, option 1 is simple enough, safe, and less tricky.
 However, sometimes one may really need something from `conda-forge` (some pytorch related stuff), then option 2 is worth a try.
 -->

-If you are compiling MOKIT from source, there's a workround: add `-lgomp` to `F2_FLAGS` in the Makefile.
+If you are compiling MOKIT from source, there's a workaround: add `-lgomp` to `F2_FLAGS` in the Makefile.
 See [issues/29](https://gitlab.com/jxzou/mokit/-/issues/29) for more information.
+After 1.2.7rc4 we have made this as default so this should not be a problem any more.

 ### Q23: difference between GAMESS .dat files